 Project ECHO is a hub-and-spoke model out of the University of New Mexico.
 Billings Clinic is the contracted “hub” for this program and began Project ECHO Pediatric Mental Health sessions in March 2019.
-An expert hub team consisting of a Child and Adolescent Psychiatrist, Psychiatric Pharmacist, and Psychotherapist meet twice per month with primary care providers across the state utilizing the online platform Zoom.
+An expert hub team consisting of a Child and Adolescent Psychiatrist, Psychiatric Pharmacist, Psychotherapist and Resource Specialist meet twice per month with primary care providers across the state utilizing the online platform Zoom.
 A member of the hub team delivers a 25-minute didactic.
 Then, participants can present de-identified cases to review.
 The hub panel and spoke sites offer feedback and suggestions on the presented cases.
 This collaboration among peers helps to support the presenter’s care for their pediatric patients with mental health care needs and provides an opportunity for increased knowledge for everyone listening.
 ECHO clinics are grant-funded and there is no cost participate.

 - Learn about upcoming clinics, register to participate, and submit cases for review